Leon Castilla Y Leon, Spain Travel Guide

 León's city center is compact, making many attractions accessible by going for a walk.

-The most popular way to see the historic center.
+The most popular way of exploring the historic center.
 Wear comfortable shoes.

 Local buses connect diverse areas and areas outside the immediate center.